-AfCTA success: Government establishes special financing windows to support businesses
+AfCTA Success: Government establishes special financing windows to support businesses

 The Minister said the Ghana Export Promotion Authority and the National AfCFTA Coordinating Office had intensified activities under the One-stop Shop Market Hub for the provision of integrated relevant exports trade information, including linking the Hub with the African Trade Observatory which had been established as one of the operational instruments under AfCFTA.

-In addition, Mr. Kyerenmanten said the Ministry was developing a structured framework to assist the Ghanaian private sector to establish regional networks to share information on business, export, and other market opportunities across Africa.
+In addition, Mr Kyerematen said the Ministry was developing a structured framework to assist the Ghanaian private sector to establish regional networks to share information on the business, export, and other market opportunities across Africa.

 He said the Ministry with support from the African Development Bank and International Fund for Agricultural Development had established 67 Business Resource Centres across the country to provide business development services to Micro, Small and Medium Enterprises (SMEs) as well as serve as service centres at the district level.